Get a free, no obligation personal loan quote with rates as low as 6.99%

 First Contact

-A representative from the CRA will contact you by phone, informing you of the upcoming audit process and where and when it will take place.
-You may receive a notice in the mail instead of a phone call.
+A representative from the CRA will contact you by phone or mail, informing you of the upcoming audit process and where and when it will take place.

 Where Will You Be Audited?

-The audit will likely take place at your home or your business premises.
+The audit will likely take place at your home but may take place at your business or your representative’s office if you have one.
 An on-site audit at your principal residence is ideal, as it allows you to gather the essential documentation without having to transport it to a CRA-designated office.

 Documents Required